efraindx/RobotRunner/README.md

 # RobotRunner (Dependency Library)

 RobotRunner lets you run robots that you can build.
 Defining its back of strategies and commands.
-For run the Robot you need specify the Robot (RobotEnum) and its json schema, contains its map, start point, commands and its battery level.
+For run the Robot you need specify the Robot (RobotEnum) and its json schema, containing its map, start point, commands and its battery level.

 # RobotRunnerConsoleClient